Ford, BMW lead Solid Power’s $130M Series B round – TechCrunch

 Ford Motor Company and BMW Group have put their money on battery technology company Solid Power.

-The Louisville, Colorado-based SSB developed said Monday its latest $130 million Series B funding round was led by Ford and BMW, the latest signal that the two OEMs see SSBs powering the future of transportation.
-Under the investment, Ford and BMW are equal equity owners and company representatives will join Solid Power’s board.
+The Louisville, Colorado-based SSB developer said Monday its latest $130 million Series B funding round was led by Ford and BMW, the latest signal that the two OEMs see SSBs powering the future of transportation.
+Under the investment, Ford and BMW are equal equity owners, and company representatives will join Solid Power’s board.

 Solid Power received additional investment in the round from Volta Energy Technologies, the venture capital firm spun out of the U.S. Department of Energy’s Argonne National Laboratory.